adriancast/django-template/{{cookiecutter.project_name}}/README.md

 ### Deploying to production

-You will have to configure the the Dockerhub account, the Github actions for the CI/CD DNS and the production server:
+You will have to configure the the Dockerhub account, the Github actions for the CI/CD, DNS and the production server:

 * Dockerhub: You must create an [access token](https://docs.docker.com/docker-hub/access-tokens/) to download the Docker images from the production server.
-Thenm you must create the following repositories in your Docker Hub account:
+Then  you must create the following repositories in your Docker Hub account:
   * {{cookiecutter.project_name}}
   * {{cookiecutter.project_name}}-nginx
 {% if cookiecutter.add_prometheus_and_grafana == 'yes' %}